peterhinch/micropython-async/v3/docs/I2C.md

 ## Changes

+V0.18 Apr 2020 Ported to `uasyncio` V3.
+Convert to Python package.
+Test script pin numbers changed to be WBUS_DIP28 fiendly.
 V0.17 Dec 2018 Initiator: add optional "go" and "fail" user coroutines.
 V0.16 Minor improvements and bugfixes.
 Eliminate `timeout` option which caused failures where `Responder` was a Pyboard.